sapkotaruz11/CORA-NC/README.md

 We trained the model for 200 epochs by minimizing the cross-entropy loss function.
 Early stopping is employed to prevent overfitting, monitoring validation accuracy and halt training if it does not improve for a set number of epochs.
 We extracted a small portion from the train set as validation set which was used to measure the validation accuracy and stop the training early if Early Stopping criteria wad met.
 At the end of each fold, model predictions were generated for the test set, and evaluated using accuracy metric.
 This process repeated for each fold, accumulating accuracies for subsequent analysis.
 Finally, we calculated the mean and standard deviation of accuracies across folds of data distribution, providing insights into model performance and variability.

 ### Inference
 As the entire dataset was divided into 10 folds training/test sets, each paper_id was guaranteed to fall once in the test set and the predictions for the paper_id were aquired from the test sets only.
 The predictions for all the paper_ids were then saved in a predictions file as `predictions.tsv` in the results directory.
-Moreover, a file called `pred_comparision.tsv` containing both the prediction and the original label for all nodes is also stored in the results directory, where the subject is the true class and the node label is the predicted class for the paper.
+Moreover, a file called `pred_comparison.tsv` containing both the prediction and the original label for all nodes is also stored in the results directory, where the subject is the true class and the node label is the predicted class for the paper.

 ### Performace
 The Accuracy on the entire dataset was found to be 89 % with the SAGE(default) model and (0.89  ± 0.02) averaged test accuracy with standard deviation over different runs.